F2er-WRO/F2er-WRO-2025-Future-Engineers/README.md

 If the controller does not power on, we first recheck wiring and battery charge, then proceed with software troubleshooting.

+### Troubleshooting
+Robot pulls left/right: re-center steering and re-fit counts-per-meter on the current surface.

+Late reactions: check FPS stability and CPU load; keep frame size fixed.

+No network: verify same LAN, IP, credentials, and that the controller UI shows Wi-Fi “ready”.

+Noisy distance readings: re-aim the ultrasonic sideways for wall-follow and check for soft mounts or loose brackets.

+### Testing
 During the early stages of development, we tested our code by running scripts directly through the command line (using *python scripts/upload_and_run.py*).

 To start the robot in a way the rules of the competition provide, we followed these steps: